nicoverbruggen/phpmon/README.md

 ### Version detection

-This utility runs `php -v` in the background periodically and extracts the version number.
+This utility runs `php -r 'print phpversion();'` in the background periodically and extracts the version number.

 ### Switching PHP versions